 And if these words still appear in this review, then we can be sure they’re confident that this is precisely what they’ve done.

 So, we know full well the value of revisions.
 But still it was quite the surprise when first we heard those made by Naim with its second generation of the Mu-so Qb wireless speaker.
-The previous iteration was great, earning five stars when it was first reviewed, but this version is truly phenomenal.
+The previous iteration, simply the Mu-so Qb, was great, earning five stars when it was first reviewed, but this version is truly phenomenal.

 Outwardly it is similar to the previous model – Naim has hardly altered the Qb’s shape, after all – so it has been a sprucing up rather than wholesale change.
 There is a trio of new colour options: if the stock black is too modest for your tastes, you can now choose an Olive, Terracotta or Peacock grille.